 Unlike invoices, the statement images do not transfer through with the exported data.
 The transactions themselves post through as paid bank transactions on the general ledger.
 AutoEntry does not post the bill or reconcile the transactions against payable/receivables.
 The quick-code functionality is ideal for year end (or catch up) jobs for creating P&L and balance sheets.
-If you prefer to post the transactions as Statement Data (not as bank transactions), simply use the standard download option for QBO and import that file using the import tool in QBO.
+If you prefer to post the transactions as Statement Data (not as bank transactions), simply use the standard download option, and import that file using the import tool in QuickBooks Online.

 Once the bank statement extraction is complete you will see the 'Fast-code Transactions' button in the inbox:

 Across the top of this page:

 - Master check box to select all/approved/uncheck all